inlineresearch/Inline-Core/README.md

 First model: Z-Image (Alibaba Tongyi), a 6B rectified-flow diffusion transformer.

+> Status: early, and running end to end against a stub engine.
+In place and tested: the graph engine,
-> Status: early.
-The graph engine, the typed `/v1` HTTP + websocket API (durable runs, streamed
+> the typed `/v1` HTTP + websocket API (durable runs, streamed progress, coalescing), the model-dir
+> scan, the device + memory policy (profiles, dtype, offload, int8), the low-level primitive node
-> progress), model-directory scanning, and the Z-Image loader are in place and tested.
-Cross-request
+> vocabulary, and a ComfyUI workflow importer.
+The Z-Image loader is written and validates on a GPU.
-> batching, the full low-VRAM/CPU policy, and out-of-process custom nodes are designed as seams but
-> not yet built.
+> Cross-request batching and out-of-process custom nodes are designed as seams but not yet built.

 ## How it differs from ComfyUI's architecture